ShaphC/Rocket-Elevator-Foundation/README.md

 * Number of Elevators
 * Full name of technical contact

-The geolocation page must be a page in the Admin section of the website, available only to authenticated members.
+The geolocation page is in the Admin section of the website, available only to authenticated members.

 ![](app/assets/images/googleMapsBackoffice.jpg)